learnopensourc/osx/README.md

 The last thing to do is to add a launch configuration to ensure the log rotations happen at regularly scheduled intervals.
 To do this create the following file:
 `$HOME/Library/LaunchAgents/com.apple.newsyslog.plist`.
-It should have these contents:
+It should have the following content:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE plist PUBLIC "-//Apple Computer//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">